This course covers the safe driving of a tractor, pre-use maintenance and safety checks, and recognition of controls and instruments.

 You will be required to supply your own:

-Derby College offers a range of one-day, weekend and evening courses relating to Agriculture and a wide range of other land-based topics.
-Please see our part-time prospectus for a full list and details.
+Derby College offers a range of one-day, weekend and evening courses relating to Agriculture and a wide variety of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.

 Teenager Ashley Slater's father and grandfather used to be farmers and as a boy, he spent many happy hours tinkering with his granddad's vintage tractor.